-Back in November, four Command Partners team members had the pleasure of attending the 2013 Internet Summit in Raleigh, NC.
+Back in November, four Enventys Partners team members had the pleasure of attending the 2013 Internet Summit in Raleigh, NC.
 They spent three days attending conferences, concerts and after party events learning from and connecting with fellow digital marketers from all over the United States.
 Everyone from Buzzfeed to Lowes to Yahoo! were in attendance, offering insight into their best practices and inspiring attendees to take advantage of all the digital world has to offer.

-The Command Partners team spent all day Wednesday and Thursday listening to the brightest minds in digital marketing.
+The Enventys Partners team spent all day Wednesday and Thursday listening to the brightest minds in digital marketing.
 Some of the biggest hits from the conference were Gary Vaynerchuk’s opening presentation, Alexis Ohanian from Reddit, Eric Harris of Buzzfeed, Sean Bartlett of Lowe’s, Erica McGillivray of MOZ, Jennifer Van Fossen of YouTube and more.
-With over 30 presentations and a plethora of speakers, the Command Partners team enjoyed hearing and learning from these great presenters.
+With over 30 presentations and a plethora of speakers, the Enventys Partners team enjoyed hearing and learning from these great presenters.

 Now, we aren’t going to go into detail of every single presentation and topic of the conference.
 Instead, we’ll focus on our three key takeaways.